Did Midas Really Have the Golden Touch?

 “My official, the governor of Kue (Cilicia) made a raid against Mitâ, who had not made his submission to the king who went before me, without changing his mind (i.e., he had not consistently refused submission), sent his messenger to me, to the sea of the rising sun (where I was), (offering) to do (feudal) service and to pay (bring) tribute and gifts."

-The disputes that Midas had with the Assyrians began to take their toll on the wealthy, yet relatively small kingdom.
-After Midas’ death, his successors were unable to effectively deal with the repeated conflicts with Assyria and attacks from semi-nomadic peoples such as the Cimmerians.
+Midas's disputes with the Assyrians began to take their toll on the wealthy yet relatively small kingdom.
+After Midas’ death, his successors could not effectively deal with the repeated conflicts with Assyria and attacks from semi-nomadic peoples such as the Cimmerians.
 The result was the dominance of the Kingdom of Lydia in Anatolia by the seventh century BC, leaving Phrygia as just another backwater that was ruled over by successive powers.

-King Midas was one of the greatest kings of the early Iron Age Near East, as his leadership and policies helped make the Kingdom of Phrygia among the wealthiest and most powerful at the time.
-It is no doubt because of his success as a monarch that the Greeks and Romans later attributed fantastic, legendary stories to Midas, the most well-known being that everything he touched turned to gold.
+King Midas was one of the greatest kings of the early Iron Age Near East, as his leadership and policies helped make the Kingdom of Phrygia among the wealthiest and most powerful.
+It is undoubtedly because of his success as a monarch that the Greeks and Romans later attributed fantastic, legendary stories to Midas, the most well-known being that everything he touched turned to gold.
 Although King Midas may not have literally had the “golden touch,” he was certainly very successful in his political and economic endeavors.